-Committing to training for an IRONMAN is a big decision, and then there’s the next dilemma: which race to do?
+Committing to training for an triathlon is a big decision, and then there’s the next dilemma: which race to do?
 With the increased popularity of IRONMAN, there are more and more races on the calendar to choose from.
 Here are some key factors to think about before clicking that “purchase entry” button.

 1. Course Difficulty

-Ok, there is no such thing as an “easy” IRONMAN.
+Ok, there is no such thing as an “easy” full-length triathlon.
 No matter which race you choose, you will still have to swim the 3.8 km, cycle the 180 km and run the 42 km to reach the famous red carpet.
 However, there are some courses renowned as being more challenging than others, be it for a rough sea swim, hilly bike, or lumpy run.
 My advice to a newbie at Iron distance is to avoid these courses and allow yourself an easier induction into the world of IRONMAN.

 2. Timing